 The Amalfi Coast – Stretching between the Gulf of Naples and Salerno is one of the most beautiful and picturesque coastlines in Italy.
-With warm summers and realtively mild winters it is the perfect holiday destination and one that is extremely popular with tourists from around the world.
+With warm summers and relatively mild winters it is the perfect holiday destination and one that is extremely popular with tourists from around the world.

 Day 1.
 Naples & Pompeii